-Yes, it is possible to recover a lost or deleted folder.
-In fact, there are multiple ways in which this can be done.
+There are multiple ways to recover a lost or deleted folder.
 We are going to demonstrate four different methods you can use to recover deleted folders on Windows computers.
 Two of the methods make use of native Windows features and may not always work.
 Recovering from a backup requires that you have previously created a backup.
 Data recovery software is the most flexible way to undelete your data.

 Disk Drill for Windows is a versatile data recovery tool that can quickly and effectively restore accidentally deleted folders.
 Follow these steps to retrieve a deleted folder with Disk Drill.